bartguminiak/BGMapPreview/Example/Pods/BGMapPreview/README.md

 ## Usage

-To run the example project, clone the repo, and run example target.
+To run the example project, clone the repo, and run `pod `install from the Example directory first.

 ## Authors